Moth Trapping

 Do you have any records?

-We have no historical records of the moths at either Croft Close Set-aside or Long Meadow prior to 2022.
+We have no historical records of the moths at either Croft Close Nature Reserve or Long Meadow prior to 2022.
 Should anyone have records, please contact sitemangers@abbeyfields.online .

 We would also welcome additional records from 2022 onwards.
-Please share any information you have as this will feed into how we manage both Croft Close Set-aside and Long Meadow.
+Please share any information you have as this will feed into how we manage both the Nature Reserve and Long Meadow.

-You can also add your records from both Abbey Fields and elsewhere to the County Database through the Cambs Moths website to help produce distribution maps and abundance data.
+You can also add your records from both sites and elsewhere to the County Database through the Cambs Moths website to help produce distribution maps and abundance data.
+Alternatively you can submit records through iRecord.